When Is A Special Needs Trust Needed?

 Can it be written in the parent’s Will?

 The method is different.
-When a parent wants to leave money for the benefit of his or her disabled child, a Supplemental Needs Trust should be written into the Will or created separately by the parent so that the child doesn’t lose important government benefits.
-In that case, the trust is funded with the parent’s assets after death.
-This is similar to a Special Needs Trust but instead is created by the parent with the parent’s money.
+When a parent wants to leave money for the benefit of his or her disabled child, a Supplemental Needs Trust can be written as part of the Last Will & Testament or as part of the parent’s Revocable Living Trust.
+Some parents establish the Trust during their lifetimes.
+The funds destined for the disabled child would be distributed to the Trust, so that the child doesn’t lose important government benefits.
+In these situations, the Trust is funded with the parent’s assets.